appseconnect/docs/_posts/Documentation Standard V1.0.md

 * If you use a particular bullet symbol, use it consistently for all documents in the project.
 If you use one symbol as sub-bullet, then use the same symbol at all the places
 * The second line of the bulleted items should be aligned with first line
 * Use a full stop (‘.’) at the end of the last sentence.

+## 2.4	Standards for Customer related documents
+### 2.4.1	Document Set up
+* Page Size: Custom
+*	Dimensions: 6.6 x 8.35 inches
+*	Orientation: Tall
+*	Left Margin: 0.5 inches
+*	Right Margin: 0.5 inches
+*	Top Margin: 1 inches
+*	Bottom Margin: 0.7 inches
+*	Resolution: 4800 dpi

+### 2.4.2	Cover Page
+ This page will include the following detail in the given sequence:

+ #### 2.4.2.1	Product Name
+ The product logo will be used here.
+* Char: Calibri Bold + size 18
+* Paragraph: Auto leading + Centered + Space before: 1 + Space after: 0.25
+* Tab: None
+* Hyphenation: None
+* Next style: Module Name

+#### 2.4.2.2	Module Name

+The name of the module is to be specified in this style.
+* Char: Calibri + size 36
+* Paragraph: Auto leading + Track: Normal + Centered + Space after: 1
+* Tab: None
+* Hyphenation: None
+* Next style: Manual Type

+### 2.4.2.3	Manual Type

+The document type is to be specified in this style.
+The document type includes, User Manual, System Admin guide etc.
+* Char: Calibri + underline + all caps + size 60
+* Paragraph: Auto leading + Centered
+* Tab: None
+* Hyphenation: None

+### 2.4.3	Master Page
+#### 2.4.3.1	Header

+Name of the chapter to be written as part of the header will be in this style.
+This section is applicable for all pages of the document.
+The Background image:
+* A background image may be put here if so desired.
+* Char: Calibri + Small Caps + size 14 +Bold
+* Paragraph: Track: none + Keep together
+* Tab: None
+* Hyphenation: None
+* Next style: None
+* Background: Image + text